heiner/dylaniki/Baby,_Won't_You_Be_My_Baby?.md

 ---
 title: Baby, Won't You Be My Baby?
-permalink: Baby, Won't You Be My Baby?
+permalink: Baby, Won't You Be My Baby
 layout: wiki
 tags:
  - Songs
 ---

 Presumably written by Bob Dylan
-Recoreded by Bob Dylan and the Band in the Basement, summer 1967
-Tabbed and transcribed by Eyolf Østrem
+Recoreded by Bob Dylan and the Band in the Basement, summer 1967 Tabbed and transcribed by Eyolf Østrem

 Chord suggestions: